Acute malnutrition (wasting): MUAC, RUTF and community care

 The management and treatment of acute malnutrition today, from infants to adolescents

-Once a child with acute malnutrition is diagnosed using MUAC or the weight-for-height index in the community or a health facility, they must be classified as either infants (children under 6 months) at risk of delayed growth and development, children under 5 years with moderate acute malnutrition, or children under 5 years with severe acute malnutrition (WHO, 2023)WHO guideline on the prevention and management of wasting and nutritional oedema (acute malnutrition) in infants and children under 5 years.
-World Health Organization. https://www.who.int/publications/i/item/9789240082830.
+Once a child with acute malnutrition is diagnosed using MUAC or the weight-for-height index in the community or a health facility, they must be classified as: infants (children under 6 months) at risk of growth and developmental delay, children under 5 with moderate acute malnutrition, or children under 5 with severe acute malnutrition (WHO, 2023).

 Management of children under 6 months of age at risk of acute malnutrition

-The current approach recognises the interdependence of the mother-child dyad for their survival and wellbeing.
-For this reason, in the management of infants under 6 months at risk, the main objective is to detect any medical or psychological problem that could trigger severe acute malnutrition, while at the same time supporting caregivers (especially mothers) in their health (MAMI Global Network et al., 2021)MAMI Global Network, Emergency Nutrition Network, & London School of Hygiene and Tropical Medicine.
-(2021).
-MAMI Care Pathway Package (Version 3). https://www.ennonline.net/mami/resources/en/mami-care-pathway-package-version-3-2021.
+The current approach recognises the interdependence in the mother-child dyad for their survival and wellbeing.
+For this reason, in the management of at-risk infants under 6 months, the main objective is to detect any medical or psychological problems that could trigger severe acute malnutrition, while simultaneously supporting caregivers (especially mothers) in their own health (MAMI Global Network et al., 2021).

 The danger signs to be identified include severe acute health problems, recent weight loss, nutritional edema, medical issues that require a thorough clinical assessment, breastfeeding problems (making it ineffective), issues when using breast milk substitutes (for example, if there are concerns about inappropriate or unsafe use), or a diagnostic anthropometric value of acute malnutrition (weight-for-age or weight-for-length below 2 standard deviations, or MUAC below 110mm).
 In these cases, they should receive hospital care, although they may return to outpatient care as they begin to improve.